 Hi!
 I’m Ciara McCumiskey, your Member for Widening Access and Participation!

 I have lived in Scotland for pretty much all of my life in the beautiful seaside county of East Lothian just outside of Edinburgh.
 I was there for 16 years before starting a degree in Chemistry in St Andrews in 2015.
-Move forward two years and I’m now entering my third year as a Psychology student and I couldn’t be happier in this weird and wonderful town.
+Move forward three years and I’m now entering my third year as a Psychology student and I couldn’t be happier in this weird and wonderful town.

 Prior to my councils experience, I was one of two Senior Students in Agnes Blackadder Hall for the 16/17 academic year and this was what first gave me insight into the Students’ Association life.
 Weekly Senior Student’s Forums gave me a platform to interact with Sabbatical Officers and Councillors and really gave me a taste for what it’s all about.